 Does the cheater know that the claims they make about the wounded spouse are in no way situationally appropriate?
 Absolutely.
 That’s the key element present in the use of doublespeak — noting that a person gaslighting with intent to deceive or emotionally dis-regulate their partner is working on conning a target for selfish personal gain.

 But most of all, doublespeak is a covert speaking tactic used by competitive speakers to control, deceive, and mislead other people into making hasty generalizations (when used as a weapon employed as a conversation tactic).
-Its a stonewalling tweak that mixes crazy talk on the part of a speaker with an attempt of the listener to functionally clarify things — to the point the listener loses his or her cool and ends up feeling, looking, or acting incredibly frustrated.
+It is a stonewalling tweak that mixes crazy talk on the part of a speaker with an attempt of the listener to functionally clarify things — to the point the listener loses his or her cool and ends up feeling, looking, or acting incredibly frustrated.

 Whether a narcissistic speaker is getting off on minimizing, rewriting history, or simply is throwing poop into a fan to see what will blow back into the room and stick on a target, using doublespeak as an argument tactic [meaning discussion not yelling] reflects the nature of the speaker.
 The listener who reacts to speech choice is not ethically bound to the conversation with regard to morality in the same way.

-Doublespeak leads victims to the believe that life is hopeless, trapped in and around cruel and psychologically untrustworthy competitive speakers.
+Doublespeak leads victims to the belief that life is hopeless, trapped in and around cruel and psychologically untrustworthy competitive speakers.
 It is language deliberately designed to mislead, sometimes for polite reasons but most oftentimes used in ways that harm other people.
 It’s always enacted with presumptive entitlement on the part of the speaker, a person who strives to control other people’s thoughts or emotions about themselves or any given subject.

 Brainwashing and other forms of debilitating mind control tactics are routinely employed by people guilty of entitlement thinking.
 Any person who lies or pathologically lies to deceive or manipulate others is a social predator who uses other people based on the inherent presumption they are entitled — typically arising from an egocentric belief pattern they have seen role modeled by stronger predators since childhood that leads them to the errant belief they are in any moral way justified to do it.